fabricio21x/my-readme/README.md

 I'm 24 years and from Lima, Peru :D

-My story with programming began when I was like 8 years and went to a _*robotics with legos*_ summer course.
+My story with programming began when I was like 8 and went to a robotics with legos summer course.
 We used an interface that was like the LEGOs Mindstorm one (draggable blocks).
 I started to be curious about how all of that technology worked, so I decided that I was going to do something tech related.

 In my high school years I learned how to build simple web pages with html, css and js and also how to hack wi-fi networks (just for testing purposes, clearly).

 Two years ago, I graduated from Informatics Engineering (it's basically computer science but my college decided to name it that way).
-In my last years of college I started liking Data Science, Machine Learning, AI and that...
-I also based my graduate thesis in NLP (Natural Language Processing)!
+In my last years of college I started liking Data Science, Machine Learning, AI and things related to those fields.
+I also based my graduate thesis in NLP (Natural Language Processing).

 So after I graduated I worked as a data scientist until July of this year, when I decided to take a personal challenge and go back to my other favorite thing: software developing.